Sabarish575/Color-palette-and-ui-generator/README.md

 4.Update the HTML structure as needed for additional customization.

 ## **Future Enhancements**
---Implement JavaScript for real-time color selection.
+- Implement JavaScript for real-time color selection.

---Add animations and transitions for better UI experience.
+- Add animations and transitions for better UI experience.

---Improve accessibility for better usability.
+- Improve accessibility for better usability.